J0-TA/catalog-api/README.md

 ## Installation

-Run thes commands to setup the server:
+Run these commands to setup the server:

 To install dependencies:
 ```zhs